cdgrubbs/CMPLXSYS-530-Final/README.md

 ****
 _Short explanation on why you are using ABM_

 Everything that is done to develop a program is completely reliant on how the coders work and plan both together and individually.
-By using an ABM I will be able to see all of the emergant effects of changing a paticular style of planning or coding since it all boils down to the agents themselves.
+By using an ABM I will be able to see all of the emergant effects of changing a paticular of planning or coding since it all boils down to the agents themselves.
 If I didn't use ABM I wouldn't be able to know if the style I have used actually works, since it would just be applying unsupported numbers.

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest